siddharth-pro/gitSiddharth.github.io/i2cread.md

 ![address_data_cycle](/assets/images/address_data_cycle.png)

-The two bytes of data received from LM75A, the bits 0 to 4 should be ignored because the interal circuitry of the LM75A is such that those 5 bits are zero.
+In the two bytes of data received from LM75A, the bits 0 to 4 should be ignored because the interal circuitry of the LM75A is such that those 5 bits are zero.
 So only 11 bits are considered.

 ![Temperature data](/assets/images/Temp_data.png)